Saumyasingh99/Motor-Insurance-Claims-Analytics/README.md

 ### 2️⃣ Introduction of Claims

-Analysis of insurance claims including:
+Provides a high-level summary of insurance claims with KPIs and claim distribution.

-- Payment Needed Claims
+Highlights include:

-- Non-payment Claims
+- Total Claims
-- Claim Types
+- Claim Status
-- Customer Payment Distribution
+- Customer Payments
+- Claim Overview
+- Insurance Metrics

 ![Introduction of Claims](Screenshots/Introduction_of_claims.png)